doronbehar/pistol/README.md

 force you to use these internal previewers for these MIME types.
-You can change this behaviour by writing a configuration file in `$XDG_CONFIG_HOME/pistol/pistol.conf` (or `~/.config/pistol/pistol.conf`) with a dumb simple syntax as explained below.
+You can change this behaviour by writing a configuration file in `$XDG_CONFIG_HOME/pistol/pistol.conf` (or `~/.config/pistol/pistol.conf`) with the syntax as explained below.

 ### Syntax